az-digital/az_quickstart/ACCESSIBILITY-FRIDAY-MEETING-AGENDA.md

 2. What is the representative page matrix for CI and manual verification?
 3. Should accessibility regressions block patch releases, minor releases, or both?
 4. Which issues clearly belong in patch releases, and which should remain minor-release candidates?
+5. Should the preliminary Phase 0 working drafts for [#5541](https://github.com/az-digital/az_quickstart/issues/5541) and [#5539](https://github.com/az-digital/az_quickstart/issues/5539) stand as the working direction while final URLs, environment details, and sign-off ownership are still being settled?

 Recommended starting positions for discussion: